-Qin hailed from Gaoyou 高郵 (modern Gaoyou, Jiangsu) and was famous as a friend of the writer Su Shi 蘇軾 (Su Dongpo 蘇東坡).
-In the early Yuanyou reign 元祐 (1086-1093) he became proofreader (zhengzi 正字) of the Palace Library (mishusheng 秘書省) and junior compiler (bianxiuguan 編修官) of the Historiography Institute (guoshiyuan 國史院) as a retainer of Su Shi who was himself appointed professor (boshi 博士 "erudite") in the National University (taixue 太學).
-In 1094 he was appointed controller-general (tongpan 通判) of Hangzhou 杭州, then of Leizhou 雷州.
+Qin hailed from Gaoyou 高郵 (today in Jiangsu) and was famous as a friend of the writer Su Shi 蘇軾 (Su Dongpo 蘇東坡, 1037-1101).
+In the early Yuanyou reign-period 元祐 (1086-1093), he became proofreader (zhengzi 正字) of the Palace Library (mishusheng 秘書省) and junior compiler (bianxiuguan 編修官) of the Historiography Institute (guoshiyuan 國史院) as a secretary of Su Shi, who was himself appointed erudite (boshi 博士) in the National University (taixue 太學).
+In 1094, Qin was appointed controller-general (tongpan 通判) of Hangzhou 杭州, and then of Leizhou 雷州.
 When Emperor Huizong 宋徽宗 (r.
 1100-1125) ascended to the throne, Qin Guan retired and lived in Tengzhou 藤州, where he died.
-His collected writings are entitled Huaihai ji 淮海集 and Niyou ji 逆旅集.
+His collected writings are called Huaihai ji 淮海集 and Niyou ji 逆旅集.

-The Canshu is divided into ten chapters talking about the treatment of the moth's eggs (Zhongbian 種變), (Shishi 時食), (Zhiju 制居), cooking the cocoons (Huazhi 化治), (Qianyan 錢眼), (Suoxing 瑣星), (Tianti 添梯), (Che 車), sacrifices to the Goddess of Silk Can Shen 蠶神 (Qishen 祈神), and silk production along the city states of the Silk Road (Rongzhi 戎治).
-The text is very short and clear, but comprehensive, so that the statements in the Canshu can be compared with those in the chapter Cansang 蠶桑 of the contemporarian book Nongshu 農書 by Chen Fu 陳旉.
-It was therefore appended to this book in its edition in the imperial collectaneum Siku quanshu 四庫全書.
+The Canshu is divided into ten chapters talking about the treatment of the moth's eggs (Zhongbian 種變), xxx (Shishi 時食), (Zhiju 制居), cooking the cocoons (Huazhi 化治), xxx (Qianyan 錢眼), xxx (Suoxing 瑣星), xxx (Tianti 添梯), spinning wheel (Che 車), sacrifices to the Goddess of Silk Can Shen 蠶神 (Qishen 祈神), and silk production along the city states of the Silk Road (Rongzhi 戎治).
+The text is very short and clear, but comprehensive, so that the statements in the Canshu can be compared with those in the chapter Cansang 蠶桑 of the book Nongshu 農書 by Chen Fu 陳旉 (1075-?).
+It was therefore appended to this book in its edition in the imperial series Siku quanshu 四庫全書.